Chia-Network/chia-network.github.io/collections/_posts/2022-07-25-upgrading-the-cat-standard.en.md

 **Is there any risk that I'll lose money or my balance will be incorrect during the transition?
 If so, what do I do?**

 If you have any CATs in your wallet, you will want to upgrade to 1.5 as soon as conveniently possible and be sure not to transact with any CATs after the end-of-life block height (2,311,760) has been reached and until you have upgraded to 1.5.
 This will help ensure that the balance you are expecting is what will be airdropped to you when the CATs are reissued.
-The [CAT1 website](https://cat1.chia.net) accurately reflects the CAT1 balance of your wallet as of the end of life announcement.
+The [CAT1 website](https://cat1.chia.net) accurately reflects the CAT1 balance of your wallet as of the end-of-life announcement.
 It will not dynamically update, but we expect the reissuance process to take approximately a week to fully complete, so the CAT2 balance in your wallet may differ from the CAT1 website balance until the process is done.

-**Between the announcement and the end of life block height, what should I be doing as a user?**
+**Between the announcement and the end-of-life block height, what should I be doing as a user?**

 It is recommended that you: